 But your staff is working hard, your visitors are sometimes fractious, and the work itself is difficult.
 So how do you get there?
-While intention drives action, some simple steps can eventually reboot your staff’s mindset so the “welcome!” vibe becomes second nature – even if it feels odd at first.
+These four simple tips can eventually reboot your staff’s mindset so the “welcome!” vibe becomes second nature.

 How often have you gone into a place of business or other public setting and felt snubbed and disgruntled when you were ignored?
 Amy Mills, CEO of Emancipet in Austin, Texas, makes sure her staff practices this rule: